Sloan Struble: Kindred (2016–2017)

 On October 1, 2016, under the name Kindred, Struble released his first album, also titled Kindred.
 Throughout 2017, Kindred released three singles.
 The first, a re-written version of "That's Just Life" by Francis and the Lights, was released on January 14, 2017.
 This was followed by "This Love" on March 6, 2017.
 On March 30, 2017, Struble released his last song under the name Kindred, "Spent my Life".
 "Spent my Life" is the only song released under the name Kindred that is available on streaming services such as Spotify, YouTube and Apple Music, while the rest of Kindred's songs are only available on SoundCloud.

 Dayglow (2017–present)

 2017–2020: Fuzzybrain

 In late 2017, Struble founded the solo indie pop project Dayglow.
 Despite being the sole member, Struble has stated that he does not view himself as a solo artist, and describes Dayglow as a band, similar to Tame Impala or Mutemath.
 On September 29, 2017, Dayglow released its first single, "Mindless Creatures".
 The next day, "Run The World!!!" was released.
 On January 30, 2018, Dayglow released "Can I Call You Tonight?".
-"Can I Call You Tonight?" became their first commercially successful song and was eventually certified Gold by the RIAA, in part due to its popularity on TikTok and Spotify.
 On May 30, 2018, Dayglow released its fourth single, "False Direction".

-On September 27, 2018, Dayglow released its first full length album, Fuzzybrain, featuring the previously released singles "Run The World!!!", "Can I Call You Tonight?", and "False Direction".
+On September 27, 2018, Dayglow released its first full-length album, Fuzzybrain, featuring the previously released singles "Run The World!!!", "Can I Call You Tonight?", and "False Direction".
 Following the album release, Dayglow was invited to perform at Austin City Limits Music Festival at BMI Stage on October 12, 2019.
-The album cover features a clay model of Struble's head, which he molded himself.
-On November 13, 2019, Struble released an expanded version of Fuzzybrain, featuring the new songs "Nicknames" and "Listerine", under Acrophase Records.